vmstio/docs/content/about/threads.md

 # Threads

-Threads, the micro-blogging app from Meta, has is working towards implementing ActivityPub and join its user base to the rest of the Fediverse.
+Threads, the micro-blogging app from Meta, is working towards implementing ActivityPub and join its user base to the rest of the Fediverse.

 ## Known Issues